nav13n/carnd/CarND-Vehicle-Detection/writeup.md

 The result of the pipeline on a test image is as follows.

 ![Sliding Window Combined][image7]
-I didn't do anything specific to optimise the classifier at this stage as parameters itself were chosen based on accuracy and speed of the classifier in earlier stages.
+I didn't do anything specific to optimise the classifier at this stage as parameters itself were chosen based on accuracy and speed of the classifier as mentioned in earlier stages.

 ---